Statement:

 Biography:

 Ralston Fox Smith grew up in New Hampshire and attended Amherst College where he earned a B.F.A.
 He continued his art studies years later at the Santa Monica College of Design, Art and Architecture, studying under abstract artist Laddie John Dill, contemporary artist and educator Lisa Adams, and Beat Generation artist George Herms.
 Their collaborative teaching and eccentric school atmosphere established the foundation from which Fox truly began exploring his creative vision.
-He is inspired by and presently lives in Asheville, North Carolina with his beautiful wife, two impressive teenagers and amazing dog.
+He is inspired by and presently lives in Asheville, North Carolina.